Scott-Jason/chillCalc/README.md

-This is a little calculator that just practices using html,css, & js. # chillCalc
+This is a little calculator that just practices using html,css, & js.
+Inspired by Fallout # chillCalc